wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (3) The Commissioner must ensure that any record referred to in subsection (1)(b) and (c) is destroyed,---

-    *   (a) subject to [section 61][137], as soon as practicable after the expiry of the period of 2 months beginning on the date on which the sample is taken, if the person is not charged with the triggering offence, or a related relevant offence, before the expiry of that period; or
+    *   (a) subject to [section 61][137], as soon as practicable after the expiry of the period of 2 months beginning on the date on which the sample is taken, if the person is not charged with the triggering offence, or a related offence, before the expiry of that period; or

     *   (b) if the person is charged with such an offence before the expiry of that period, as soon as practicable after the first of the following to occur: